-You will receive our HSBC bank account details in your monthly statement on page 2.
+You will receive our HSBC bank account details on the top section of page 2 of your monthly statement.

 - Your loan reference number

 - Currency Conversion

 - Steps you can take to avoid being charged currency conversion fees:

 - How long does it take for the payment to reach you?

 - Who do I contact if I experience challenges with making payments through the bank?

 Your loan reference number

 When you initiate your payment, be sure that your loan reference number is included as the payment reference.
 To find your reference number, check your monthly statement.
 The reference number starts with PDG or PF (for a payment to multiple loans at once).
 If you don't include this reference number, your funds may not be allocated to your loan!